DecarbNexus/useeio_sectors_disaggregation/README.md

 ### Interactive visual

 - Try the interactive sunburst built from the CSV in this repo: https://open.decarbnexus.com/
-- It lets you pick a commodity and explores Scope (1/2) → Tier (1/2/3+) → Sector codes as a sunburst using Relative_Contribution values.
+- It lets you pick a commodity and explores Economic tiers (1/2/3+) → Scopes (1/2) → Sectors as a sunburst using Relative_Contribution values.

 ### Data tables